tytydraco/yessleep/out/A_Table_For_Six_For_A_Family_Of_Five.md

 “M-Mum…” I muttered under my breath.
 I wasn’t sure if my mother heard me the first time, as I was about to call attention to the sixth plate, but the meatball on my fork finally slipped off as it rolled down onto the floor.
 A wet slap hit the ground before the sphere disappeared beneath the table.

-I felt a heated glare against the skin of my nape, when I turned I saw Dad’s eyes towards me, blank—empty as his mouth opened to speak; I caught a glimpse of his bloody teeth, the once white teeth he meticulously maintained, and encouraged and Claire to do the same; the man who emphasized on the importance of hygiene was a far cry to what I was seeing now.
+I felt a heated glare against the skin of my nape, when I turned I saw Dad’s eyes towards me, blank—empty as his mouth opened to speak; I caught a glimpse of his bloody teeth, the once white teeth he meticulously maintained, and encouraged Claire and I to do the same; the man who emphasized on the importance of hygiene was a far cry to what I was seeing now.

-“Go on, put it back on your plate.
+“Put it back on your plate.
 It’s rude to make a mess.”
 Dad said, as the red juices from his meal lined the edges of his mouth.

 I got off my chair reluctantly, before getting to my knees; lifting the layers of tablecloth, I was met with a darkness bordering on pitch black.
 I squinted, trying to make out where the ball of meat could have been until… I was staring right at it; in front of my face was the meatball clasped within an outstretched hand towards me.

 My throat practically clamped shut as my breathing halted, my own hand uncurled by itself right under it, as it handed it to me.
-My eyes never left the dark; it never left the sight of the aged, greyish, pale hand, with nails too long and dull.
+My eyes never left the dark; it never left the sight of the aged, greyish-pale hand, with nails too long and dull.
 I felt my hand tremble as the meat slopped against my palm, the black shadow or outline I had been looking at for what felt like minutes had moved, and that’s when I finally saw light peek from the other side of the table.

-The heart in my chest dropped seeing Troye’s feet dangling, wearing only one shoe, as the other had already fallen under the table; he was inching closer and closer; the only thing keeping him held onto the seat were the harness holding him.
+The heart in my chest dropped; through the small hole of torn fabric, I saw Troye’s feet dangling, wearing only one shoe, as the other had already fallen under the table; he was inching closer and closer; the only thing keeping him held onto the seat was the harness holding him to the chair.

-I practically jumped from under the table before rushing towards Troye, unhooking the harness, and carrying him into my arms.
+Dropping the meatball, I practically jumped from under the table before rushing towards Troye, unhooking the harness, and carrying him into my arms.
 The baby began to cry as I held him close.
 “There’s something under there, w-we have to leave!”
 I practically yelled out, I didn’t care if I was drawing attention from other diners.

 “What are you talking about?
 Allen, sit down!”
 Mum said,

 “No!
 We have to leave, we have to go now!”
 I said,

 Dad’s face hadn’t changed; he wasn’t even reacting to a thing I was saying.

 Meanwhile, Claire was at my side as she cooed to calm Troye.
 Mum was trying to get a hold of the situation, but as she stood, the table began to shake, while Dad sat on his own, unmoving in his seat.
 Every unfinished food on the table began to topple to the floor as Mum backed against the wall, holding her purse.

 The waitress came back while the table shook violently, and she sighed.